paryapasha/Cursus_PostGIS_n1/README.md

 -- Now lets add trigger INVALID on our table

-DROP TRIGGER IF EXISTS trg_c_invalid ON vectors.porto_freguesias;
+DROP TRIGGER IF EXISTS trg_c_invalid ON vectors.porto_neighborhood;
-CREATE TRIGGER trg_c_invalid BEFORE INSERT OR UPDATE ON vectors.porto_freguesias FOR EACH ROW EXECUTE PROCEDURE invalid();
+CREATE TRIGGER trg_c_invalid BEFORE INSERT OR UPDATE ON vectors.porto_neighborhood FOR EACH ROW EXECUTE PROCEDURE invalid();
 ```
 Triggers are very important in production databases, but they can be quite complex.
 For more information about triggers please check the official documentation:
 [https://www.postgresql.org/docs/current/static/plpgsql-trigger.html](https://www.postgresql.org/docs/current/static/plpgsql-trigger.html)